HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling: Method

 The core \texttt{LatentEvolution} module utilizes \textbf{Dual-Scale Ocean Attention (DSOA)} to efficiently resolve the dichotomy between local turbulence and global teleconnections.
 DSOA decomposes the feature space into two parallel branches:

 \textbf{1.
 Local Branch (Windowed).} To capture fine-grained eddy interactions, we partition $\mathbf{Z}$ into non-overlapping windows of size $M \times M$ ($\mathcal{P}_{win}$).
 Self-attention is computed independently within each window, restricting the receptive field to local neighborhoods while maintaining high resolution.
+Cross-window communication is supplied by the global branch, encoder-decoder skip pathway, and final residual projection, which fuse local and global features before state correction.

 \textbf{2.
 Global Branch (Grid).} To model basin-wide dependencies, we employ a grid partition strategy with stride $M$ ($\mathcal{P}_{grid}$).
 This operator gathers spatially sparse but globally distributed pixels into coarse-grained tokens, creating a dilated attention mechanism that covers the entire domain with linear complexity.